Gossip Girl, Then and Now

 Penn Badgley (Dan Humphrey)

 Looks like Lonely Boy’s not too lonely these days.
 Badgley, who played Gossip Girl herself (himself?)
 Dan Humphrey in the biggest twist of 2012, married Domino Kirke (sister of Girls actress Jemima Kirke) in February 2017 in a courthouse ceremony.
 Though he’s largely stayed off TV in the years since Gossip Girl wrapped, he has appeared in several indie films, like Adam Green’s Aladdin and The Paper Store, as well as on stage as the lead singer of the band MOTHXR.

 Chace Crawford (Nate Archibald)

 Luckily for fans of Nate Archibald’s piercing blue eyes (and let’s be real, who isn’t a fan?), Crawford didn’t stay away from television long.
 He starred on the short-lived ABC series Blood & Oil in 2015, and recently snagged a recurring role on Hulu’s Casual as Byron, a student in Valerie’s (Michaela Watkins) elective storytelling class.
-Crawford is also appearing in the upcoming Lake Bell ensemble comedy I Do...Until I Don't.
+Crawford also appeared in Lake Bell’s 2017 ensemble comedy I Do…Until I Don’t.

 Jessica Szohr (Vanessa Abrams)

-Since saying goodbye to Vanessa, Szohr has popped up in several movies and television shows, as well as Taylor Swift's music video for pop banger "22".
-She also had role in the 2017 Twin Peaks revival, alongside hundreds of other actors (no, really — Showtime announced the names of 217 actors that would be appearing on the show).
+Since saying goodbye to Vanessa, Szohr has popped up in several movies and television shows, as well as Taylor Swift’s music video for pop banger “22“.
+She also had a role in the 2017 Twin Peaks revival.